 The clinic must be completed by the semester prior to the semester of graduation.
 For example, if you are graduating in May, the clinic must be completed by the end of the fall semester.
 Students must have a passing or satisfactory grade to earn those pro bono hours.

-Students who are in a Stetson Law clinic that has been pre-approved as a public service clinic will receive up to 30 hours of public service credit which will satisfy the legal pro bono requirement.
+Students who are in a Stetson Law clinic that has been pre-approved as a public service clinic will receive up to 30 hours of public service credit, which will satisfy the legal pro bono requirement for graduation.

 The Center for Excellence in Elder Law provides legal education to law students, attorneys, and judges in the field of elder and special needs law and produces scholarly research and writing on issues impacting those who are older and/or have special needs.
 The Center provides numerous opportunities for students to earn pro bono credit.
 Recent programs include help with providing wills for veterans, tax assistance for the elderly, working in senior community centers and more.
 For more information, contact firstname.lastname@example.org.

 The Social Justice Advocacy (SJA) Concentration Program focuses on issues related to justice in both the criminal and civil legal system.
 Each year SJA offers pro bono opportunities for students in the general student body.
 For example, the SJA Program has offered pro bono opportunities for several law students to participate in the Innocence Initiative by reviewing the case files of incarcerated people claiming to be wrongfully convicted.
 Students who work in this project are assigned to assist supervising attorneys with legal research, factual investigation, case summaries, client visits in prison, and drafting post-conviction motions when necessary.
 Similarly, the SJA Program offers pro bono opportunities for law students to educate middle school students about juvenile criminal law through the Street Law Program.
-Several of our students have also received legal pro bono hours for working in the Homeless Advocacy Externship supervised by Professor Kristen Adams.
 For more information about SJA pro bono opportunities, please contact Professor Scully at email@example.com.